-- You'll need a mature philodendron Florida Green, a small plant pot with drainage holes, potting mix, sterilized pruners, a clear plastic bag, and optional rooting hormone powder.
+- You'll need a mature plant, a small plant pot with drainage holes, potting soil mix, sterilized pruners, a clear plastic bag, and optional rooting hormone powder.

-- Choose a stem on the mother plant and cut a six-inch stem, cutting just below a leaf node.
-Cut away the lower leaves.
+- Choose a stem on the mother plant and cut a six-inch piece, cutting just below a leaf node.
+Remove the lower leaves.

-- Fill your pot with soil and water well to moisten it.
-Use your finger to poke a hole into the soil a few inches deep.
+- Fill your pot with potting soil and water well to moisten it.
+Use your finger to poke a hole a few inches deep into the soil.

-- Dip the cut end of the cutting in the rooting hormone powder, if using.
-Plant the cutting in the pot, ensuring that the nodes on the stem are beneath the soil line.
+- Dip the cut end of the stem cutting into the rooting hormone powder if you're using it.
+Plant the cutting in the pot, ensuring that the nodes on the stem are beneath the soil surface.

 - Place the cutting in a warm place with lots of bright, indirect light.
 Tent the plastic bag over the cutting, making sure the bag isn't coming into contact with the leaves.
 This will help hold in moisture and create a humid microclimate.

 - Keep the soil evenly moist.
-After anywhere from one to two months, you should see new leaf growth, which indicates that the cutting has rooted.
+In one to two months, you should see new leaf growth, which indicates that the cutting has rooted.
 You can also give a gentle tug on the stem; if the plant stays in place, roots have formed and you can care for the plant as usual.